Exclusive: ECB flags failings in dirty-money screening at Malta's top bank

 Pilatus did not answer to repeated calls.
 A lawyer for Ali Sadr did not reply to questions.

-In another case, BoV allowed CenturionBet, a gambling company which the ECB said had its licence withdrawn in Britain in 2009, to continue transferring money even though its licence had also been revoked by Maltese authorities in 2017.
+In another case, BoV allowed CenturionBet, a gambling company which the ECB said had its license withdrawn in Britain in 2009, to continue transferring money even though its license had also been revoked by Maltese authorities in 2017.

 CenturionBet did not reply to Reuters questions.